-Some people with cellulitis need to go to hospital to have antibiotics into a vein.
+Some people with cellulitis need to go to hospital to have antibiotics as a drip (infusion) into a vein.
 This is called intravenous treatment.
 This normally happens when cellulitis is more severe, or becomes worse after taking antibiotics at home.